GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] [MPaSIS] Provide a field/checkbox for withdrawn applications
 * [ ] [MPaSIS] Add Honor Graduate to eligibilities

-I spent most of the first 2 hours fixing my work logs.
-Afterwards I continued work on the New Request page
+I spent most of the first hour fixing my work log documentation.
+Afterwards I continued work on the New Request page.
+I made its interface variant depending on user access level.
+I also worked on the My Requests layout.
+After finishing its general layout, I realized that the request list will be redundant for the other request status, so I remade the My Request page into the Request List page which can morph depending on the user access level.
+I will need to delete the other links tomorrow while I am dealing with my IPCRF.

 ## 6/20/2023
 TO DO: